 “I haven’t located records for my family; however, it’s a wonderful resource when I’m doing research for others,” Berry says.
 It’s often the first place she turns to after locating individuals on censuses in 1870 and, if they were free, 1860.

-Registers of depositors’ signatures for 26 of the original 33 bank branches are available at the National Archives.
-You can also search them online at HeritageQuest Online and Ancestry.com.
+Bank records are available at the National Archives as well as on FamilySearch.
 Berry encourages researchers to search them even if their ancestor didn’t live in a branch city.
-“While not every African-American banked with the Freedman’s Bank, maybe their family members did.
+“While not every African American banked with the Freedman’s Bank, maybe their family members did.
 Perhaps a brother lived near a Freedman’s Bank branch, and he opened an account.
 He may have provided pertinent information on the family.”